cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 ### Select Feature Columns
 1. Under Data Transformation > Manipulation drag and drop the "Select Columns in dataset" module onto the workspace
 2. Connect the modules together be clicking and dragging on the circles like a Visio diagram.
-3. Click on the "Select Columns in dataset" and select "edit" from the right hand side of the workspace
+3. Click on the "Select Columns in dataset" and select "Edit Columns" from the right hand side of the workspace
 4. Select all the columns _except_ for `quality` and `qualityBool`
 5. Select the arrow to move the highlighted features into the "Selected Columns" box and click "Ok".
 </br>![editmetaselectcolumns][editmetaselectcolumns]